Krypton-Suite-Legacy-Archive/Krypton-NET-5.470/README.md

 * Change Get Set functions to be inlined
 * Merge Sequential Checks
 * Clarify precedence with brackets
-* [end]

 ## 2017-11-12 pm Toolkit solution changes:
 * Work out why clipping is the default for "DrawText"
   - Applies to buttons, lLabels, Form Titles
   - Create test project - has theme selection, for type testing
-* Remove Severity	Code	Description	Project	File	Line	Suppression State
+* Remove SeverityCode Description	Project	File Line Suppression State Warning CS0618 'SecurityAction.RequestMinimum' is obsolete: 'Assembly level declarative security is obsolete and is no longer enforced by the CLR by default.
+See http://go.microsoft.com/fwlink/?LinkID=155570 for more information.'
+Basic Events 2015 [Source Path]\Krypton-NET-4.7\Source\Krypton Navigator Examples\Basic Events\Properties\AssemblyInfo.cs 35 Active